 Medulloblastoma is a type of brain tumor.
 A brain tumor begins when healthy cells in the brain change and grow uncontrollably, forming a mass.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
-Medulloblastoma is a malignant tumor.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A benign tumor means the tumor will not spread.

 The brain and spinal column make up the central nervous system (CNS), where all vital functions are controlled, including thought, speech, and body strength.
-Medulloblastoma begins in granular cells in the cerebellum (back of the brain).
-This is the part of the brain that controls body movement and coordination.
+Medulloblastoma begins in granular cells in the cerebellum, which is the back of the brain.
+The cerebellum controls body movement and coordination.

 Looking for More of an Overview?

 If you would like additional introductory information, explore these related items.
 Please note these links will take you to other sections on Cancer.Net:

 - Cancer.Net Patient Education Videos: View short videos led by ASCO experts in childhood cancer and brain tumors that provide basic information and areas of research.